robvdw/Demistifying-AI-Human-Centered-Data-Products/README.md

 The course explores Neural Network data products based upon the following themes:

--	Concepts: principles and foundations for the AI domains CV and NLP
+-	Concepts: principles and foundations for the AI domains
-- Algorithmics, Modeling & Data Science Basics
+- Algorithmics, Modeling & Data Science Basics.
--	Machine Learning & Deep Learning Basics
+-	Machine Learning & Deep Learning  * Foundation Models Basics.
--	Tooling: IPython/Jupyter Notebook Github repositories.
+-	Tooling: Github repositories.
+-	Ethical discussion: Impact of AI on our Society.

 # Use of Generative AI & Large Language Models
 Use of Generative AI [Gen-AI] such as Co-Pilot, ChatGPT or BING is encouraged.
 It's important to make sure that other people are aware that these technologies were used.